KQM-git/TCL/characters/geo/albedo.md

 * DMG dealt by **Transient Blossoms** scale off Albedo’s DEF.
 * **Transient Blossoms** can only be generated once every 2s.
+* The DMG dealt by **Transient Blossoms** is snapshotted, so any buffs gained/lost after casting **Abiogenesis: Solar Isotoma** will not affect its damage.

 When a character is located on the Solar Isotoma, the Solar Isotoma will form a crystallized platform that lifts the character up to a certain height